ericthewry/epikat/README.md

 > # TODO link paper once it has a stable link.

 ## Tutorial : The Concealed Coin
-As a running example to showcase the features of Epik, we will re-use the concealed coin example from the paper.
+As a running example to showcase the features of EpiKAT, we will re-use the concealed coin example from the paper.
 If there are two agents at a table `Amy` and `Bob` who are curious about whether a concealed coin is heads-up or tails-up (lets say its been flipped and covered with a sheet of paper befor either party